Characterizing the Training Dynamics of Private Fine-tuning with Langevin diffusion: Introduction

 \section{Introduction}

 Today, many differentially-private (DP) machine learning pipelines proceed in two phases: (1) A model is pre-trained (non-privately) on a public dataset.
-(2) The model is then fine-tuned on private data, typically using DP optimization techniques such as DP stochastic gradient descent (DP-SGD) and its variants \cite{hoory-etal-2021-learning,bie2022private,de2022unlocking,dprandp,pmlr-v202-ganesh23a}.
-The non-private pre-training phase is believed to guide model parameters into a favorable region within the loss landscape, thereby facilitating easier local optimization under DP constraints.
-For example, pre-training a GPT-2 model on public data before privately fine-tuning it has been shown to significantly improve the BLEU score from 24.25 to 63.19, while also reducing the privacy cost (i.e., the DP $\epsilon$ parameter) from 41.48 to 6.27 during the private fine-tuning phase \cite{yu2022differentially,pmlr-v202-ganesh23a}.
+(2) The model is then fine-tuned on private data, using DP optimization techniques such as DP stochastic gradient descent (DP-SGD) and its variants \citep{hoory-etal-2021-learning,de2022unlocking,dprandp,zhang2024differentially}.
+Pre-training a backbone model on public data enables differentially private fine-tuning to achieve improved performance across various downstream tasks \citep{yu2022differentially} and is proven to be necessary in some cases \citep{ganesh2023public}.

-Two common strategies for fine-tuning models (with or without DP) are shown in \cref{fig:lp-and-ft}: (1) \textbf{full fine-tuning} (FT) updates all parameters of the model, and (2) \textbf{linear probing} (LP) freezes the lower layers, and only updates the final linear layer.
-In the non-DP setting, full fine-tuning is known to exhibit better in-distribution accuracy than linear probing on datasets like ImageNet, CIFAR-10, Ent-30 and Liv-17 with few exceptions\footnote{Non-DP linear probing achieves better in-distribution test accuracies on DomainNet~\cite{kumar2022finetuning}.} \cite{Kornblith_2019_CVPR,Zhai2019ALS,he2020mocov1,kumar2022finetuning}.
-On the other hand, for out-of-distribution tasks, linear probing can sometimes outperform full-finetuning \cite{kumar2022finetuning}.

-In the DP setting, \citet{dprandp} have observed empirically that full fine-tuning does not always yield the best test accuracy, even for \textbf{in-distribution}\footnote{In this work, we focus on in-distribution settings.
-We will just use ``test accuracy'' rather than ``in-distribution test accuracy'' in the rest of this paper.} data.
-Rather, a sequential fine-tuning strategy that starts with linear probing for some epochs, then proceeds with full fine-tuning for the remaining epochs (we refer to this strategy as LP-FT), empirically achieves better test accuracy than either full fine-tuning or linear probing alone \cite{dprandp}.

-A natural question is whether this phenomenon is generally true for DP machine learning, and if so, \emph{how much} linear probing is enough?
-In other words, given a total privacy budget, how much should we allocate to linear probing vs. full fine-tuning to achieve the best test accuracy?
-These questions are currently difficult to answer because we lack a theoretical understanding of the impact of DP fine-tuning on model optimization.
-Analyzing fine-tuning is challenging because we need to understand the training dynamics, rather than just the loss function and its overall minimizers \cite{Neyshabur2014InSO,kumar2022finetuning,wang2022eliminating}.
-Moreover, existing techniques and DP convergence results only consider the dimension of model parameters and ignore the model architecture \cite{pmlr-v195-ganesh23a}.
-We require new theoretical methods that capture the key structural difference between linear probing and full fine-tuning (Figure~\ref{fig:lp-and-ft}).